 Landlords usually perform scheduled maintenance when a tenant moves out.
 This is a simple way to ensure that the rental is in good shape.
 Plus, it can help you spot problems before they turn into big, costly repairs.
 Maintenance costs can add a lot of money to hidden costs landlord’s don’t notice.

-However, if a tenant stays on the property after their lease has expired, you’ll have to postpone maintenance tasks.
+However, if a tenant occupies your property after their lease expiration date, you’ll have to postpone maintenance tasks.
 This will leave your rental open to property damage, which will cost you more and can decrease the value of your property in the long run.

 Legal Uncertainty

-Holdover tenancies exist in a legal space between a rental agreement and trespassing.
-To deal with a holdover tenancy, you’ll have to do your research and understand your state and local laws.
-Hiring a professional property manager who is well versed in the local laws can be a great way to simply deal with holdover tenants.
+Holdover tenancies exist in a legal space between a original lease or rental agreement and trespassing.
+To deal with a holdover tenant, you’ll have to do your research and understand your state and local laws.
+Hiring a professional property manager who is well versed in the local laws can be a great way to simply deal with a holdover tenant.

 No Rent Increases